KrumpetPirate/AAXtoMP3/README.md

 ```
 brew install mediainfo
 ```
+## AAXC files
+The AAXC format is a new Audible encryption format, meant to replace the old AAX.
+The encryption has been updated, and now to decrypt the file the authcode is not sufficient, we need two "keys" which are unique for each audiobook.
+Since getting those keys is not simple, for now the method used to get them is handled by the package audible-cli, that stores them in a file when downloading the aaxc file.
+This means that in order to decrypt the aaxc files, they must be downloaded with audible-cli.

 ## Audible-cli integration
 Some information are not present in the AAX file.
 For example the chapters's